Get

 Some infectious diseases, particularly those carried by ticks, can cause your dog to limp.
 Lyme disease and Rocky Mountain Spotted Fever, for example, both cause swollen, painful joints.
 These infectious diseases also cause other signs, such as fever, loss of appetite, and vomiting.

 Keep your dog on a regular flea and tick preventative to help avoid this cause of limping.
-Ask your vet if you should vaccinate your dog against Lyme disease if it’s highly prevalent in your area.
+Ask a vet if you should vaccinate your dog against Lyme disease if it’s highly prevalent in your area.

 7. Cancer